 In September of 2011, 21 LCRA municipal customers and LCRA's retail water utilities began implementing mandatory water restrictions.
-Currently, all major municipal water customers are in mandatory restrictions, and in February 2014, customers representing nearly 95% of the total population served by the LCRA were limiting outdoor water use with a hose-end sprinkler or automatic system, not including drip irrigation, to no more than once per week.
+Currently, all major municipal water customers are in mandatory restrictions.
+In November 2013, the LCRA Board approved a resolution to require firm water customers to limit ornamental landscape spray irrigation at homes and businesses to watering a maximum of once per week beginning March 1, 2014 subject to combined storage levels and curtailment of interruptible customers.
+As of February 2014, customers representing nearly 95% of the total population served by the LCRA were already limiting outdoor water use with a hose-end sprinkler or automatic system, not including drip irrigation, to no more than once per week.
 Other non-essential uses have also been curtailed.
-Major customers in once per week watering drought restrictions include Austin, Cedar Park, Pflugerville, Travis County WCID 17, Lakeway MUD and the West Travis County Public Utility Authority.
+Major customers that have been in once per week watering drought restrictions even before required to do so by LCRA include Austin, Cedar Park, Pflugerville, Travis County WCID 17, Lakeway MUD and the West Travis County Public Utility Authority.
 Except for about a six week period in 2012, the City of Austin has been under once per week water restrictions since the fall of 2011.
-Most of the other municipal customers have been under mandatory restrictions of at least no more than twice per week watering since that time as well.

-Many irrigation and recreation customers also informed LCRA of the water reduction measures they implemented to cut back their water use by 10 to 20 percent.
-Most golf courses reduced their overall water budget, while others scaled back on ornamental beds, area of irrigated roughs (areas not essential to the playability of a course), or other high water using areas.
+Many irrigation and recreation customers also informed LCRA of the water reduction measures they have implemented to cut back their water use by 10 to 20 percent.
+Most golf courses reduced their overall water budget and have prioritized areas to irrigate.
+Many irrigation customers have reduced irrigated acreage temporarily, and eliminated over-seeding.
+Irrigated acreage has been reduced temporarily on 320 acres collectively due to drought restrictions.
+Several customers have permanently decreased the size of irrigated areas (usually roughs, which are non-playable areas).